Navient is the third company to exit federal student loan servicing this year. Here’s how your student loans are affected

-Millions of borrowers will have their loans transferred
+Millions of borrowers had their loans transferred

-By the end of 2021, Navient, PHEAA (also known as FedLoan Servicing) and Granite State will no longer be managing federal student loan products.
-During this transition, the loans will be transferred to a new servicer, but the details of the loans themselves will remain the same.
+At the end of 2021, Navient, PHEAA (also known as FedLoan Servicing) and Granite State stopped managing federal student loan products.

-If you have loans serviced by Navient
+If you had loans serviced by Navient

 Navient dealt with several lawsuits in recent years, with the U.S. Consumer Financial Protection Bureau alleging that Navient mishandled borrower accounts and steered borrowers toward forbearance instead of other options like income-driven repayment plans.

-Federal Student Aid Chief Operating Officer Richard Cordray is optimistic about the transition.
+Federal Student Aid Chief Operating Officer Richard Cordray was optimistic about the transition.
 “We are confident this decision is in the best interest of the approximately 5.6 million federal student loan borrowers who will be serviced by Maximus and will provide the stability and high-quality service they deserve,” he said in a statement.
 “Our confidence in this novation is bolstered by the fact that Maximus will be held to the stronger standards for performance, transparency and accountability that FSA included in its recent servicer contract extensions.”

 Cordray suggested during the 2021 Education Finance Conference that some servicers have decided to end their relationship with the Department of Education due to “new performance and accountability metrics” — a push to ensure that all borrowers are receiving quality service.